 Please note, whether you are a member of the public or a solicitor, you should not supply a mortgage account number with Yorkshire Building Society or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Yorkshire Building Society, personal details or details of the property to which the redemption statement with Yorkshire Building Society relates

-On a daily basis we get asked where a conveyancing practice can retrieve a redemption statement from Yorkshire Building Society.
+Hardly a month goes by where we do not receive enquiries as to where a solicitor can retrieve a redemption statement from Yorkshire Building Society.
 The purpose of this page is to assist in supplying contact information for Yorkshire Building Society in terms of knowing where to apply for a redemption statement.
 We are not Yorkshire Building Society

 Please complete the following form: